Part 2: Interactive spare parts catalog - an end to manual data

 PDF and print catalogs reach their limits at the latest when a catalog needs to be updated or published in several languages.
 An interactive spare parts catalog can reduce the workload for manufacturers and operators of machines and systems - but can it really save time?

-When creating and publishing spare parts catalogs for their machines and systems, manufacturers face the same challenges time and again.
-Particularly critical are the issues of data, timeliness and efficiency.
+When manufacturers are creating and publishing spare parts catalogs for their machines and systems, they face the same challenges time and again.
+The topics of data, timeliness, and efficiency are particularly critical.

-The problem is that the information for spare parts often comes from different sources.
-In analog spare parts catalogs, data does come together centrally.
+The problem is that the information about spare parts often comes from different sources.
+In analog spare parts catalogs, the data does come together centrally.
 However, there is no link to backend systems such as ERP or PDM.
-If catalogs are not published online, but as PDFs or printed copies, it is almost impossible to update the data.
-Operators therefore do not always have access to up-to-date spare parts information everywhere.
+If the catalogs are not published online but as PDFs or printed copies, it is almost impossible to update the data.
+As a result, operators do not always have access to up-to-date spare parts information wherever it is needed.

-In the following, we highlight the biggest challenges in creating and publishing spare parts catalogs and clarify whether the introduction of an interactive spare parts catalog can overcome these hurdles.
+In the following sections, we highlight the biggest challenges to creating and publishing spare parts catalogs and explain how the introduction of an interactive spare parts catalog can overcome these hurdles.

 Challenge 1: Dispersed data

 A spare parts catalog thrives on data.
-The biggest hurdle in catalog creation is bringing together all the information needed from different sources:
+The biggest hurdle in catalog creation is the need to bring together all the required information from different sources:

 • When collating data, catalog creators rely on input from different departments.

-• Today, company data is often not yet available centrally, but distributed across countless computers, servers and data carriers.
+• Today, company data is often not yet available centrally.
+Instead, it is distributed across countless computers, servers, and data carriers.

 • Especially when data is supplied incompletely, the creation of catalogs is delayed.

-• If the creator is also facing a deadline because the service technician urgently needs the data, catalog creation quickly becomes a real ordeal.
+• If the creator is also facing a deadline because the service technicians urgently need the data, catalog creation quickly becomes a real ordeal.

 How to manage your data in the digital spare parts catalog

-If your company data is maintained in different systems and fed from different sources, this is no problem for modern catalog software:
+If your company data is maintained in different systems and fed from different sources, that’s not a problem for modern catalog software:

-• All relevant data for creating the catalog is consolidated and structured in a central location in a data pool.
+• All of the relevant data for creating the catalog is consolidated and structured in a central location in a data pool.

-• Data transfer is not just one-way: all data that flows into the spare parts catalog is linked bidirectionally.
+• Data transfer is not just one-way: all of the data that flows into the spare parts catalog is linked bidirectionally.

-• The final result is immediately visible.
-If necessary, data can be manually reprocessed immediately.
+• The final result is instantly visible.
+If necessary, the data can be manually reprocessed immediately.

-The spare parts catalog thus becomes a "single source of truth" and can be supplemented with technical documents, circuit diagrams and drawings if desired.
+The spare parts catalog thus becomes a "single source of truth" and can be supplemented with technical documents, circuit diagrams, and drawings as needed.

 Challenge 2: Outdated content

-Once a catalog has been created and published, the data must be kept up-to-date.
-After all, technicians and service staff who work with the spare parts catalog can only solve the problems of their customers or their employer with correct and up-to-date information.
+Once a catalog has been created and published, the data must be kept up to date.
+After all, the technicians and service staff who work with the spare parts catalog can only solve the problems of their customers or their employer if they have information that is correct and up to date.

-With spare parts catalogs in PDF or print format, however, updates are costly and time-consuming.
+However, updating spare parts catalogs in PDF or print format is costly and time-consuming.

 Updating with just a few clicks

-An interactive spare parts catalog makes it possible to publish all relevant information from one system to different media and even adapt it for different users.
+An interactive spare parts catalog makes it possible to publish all of the relevant information from one system to different media and even to adapt it for different users.
 If the data in the source system changes, the digital spare parts catalog can be updated automatically.

 Adjustments can be made centrally for all media.
-Redundant, incorrect and unnecessary information is thus a thing of the past, and the effort required for updates is reduced to a minimum.
-As a result, the quality of your service documentation improves.
+Redundant, incorrect or unnecessary information thus becomes a thing of the past, and the effort required for updating is reduced to a minimum.
+As a result, the quality of your service documentation is greatly improved.

 Manual spare parts catalogs are no longer up to date.
 They are prone to errors and do not offer the functionalities that service technicians and machine and plant operators need for their work today.